100mslive/svelte-100ms/README.md

     09:55:27.108` to get a list of all devices, choose the correct device id for the camera and then run - `__hms.actions.setVideoSettings({deviceId: "<device id>"})`
 15. [Commit](https://github.com/100mslive/svelte-100ms/commit/64f8c659ea84f976043f880f11f2dcc1a994f199) - Implement Footer with audio and video toggle buttons, also add store for knowing current audio video state in hmsStores
 16. [Commit](https://github.com/100mslive/svelte-100ms/commit/56a8cfd7cf610dd56d8d2a1dcdb1b22e7e9a4e6e) - Fix a minor bug - leave button showing on join page

+## Next Steps

+You can go through our Javascript Docs and add new features like [Chat](https://www.100ms.live/docs/javascript/v2/features/chat).
+Code examples of adding some features is also there in the [features](https://github.com/100mslive/svelte-100ms/tree/features) branch of this repo.
+Do check that out as well, or see the final demo [here](https://svelte-100ms.vercel.app/).